-Use surface finish B on all unformed upper surfaces.
+Use surface finish B on all unformed upper surfaces at the time of concrete placement.

 Use a wooden template to strike off unformed upper surfaces not including floors, curbs, or sidewalks.
 Force the coarse aggregate below the surface.
 Work the surface with a wooden or cork float to obtain a fine-grained, smooth texture.
 Do not use mortar topping.